About Barnes Team Media

 One of us is an extreme introvert and was so shy he couldn’t even stand up in class to introduce himself.
 One of us is an extrovert but had a terrible twang. 😉

 If we learned to overcome our challenges to have a career presenting ourselves, you can, too!
 And, it doesn’t have to take years like it did us!

 Kim Barnes brings 30 years of on-camera experience, including 15 years of news reporting experience, to clients on the other side of the microphone.
 She knows what to look for in an interview, how to ask questions and how to get the best answers.
 She’s been able to use these abilities to help those who are being interviewed look better, sound better, and say the right things.

 Before becoming a trainer in 2004, Kim spent 12 years at KVUE-TV in Austin and 3 years at KWTX-TV in Waco.
 She covered many national stories including the Branch Davidian Stand-off near Waco and the Olympic Bombing in Atlanta.
 Barnes was the primary reporter covering the Austin City Council and other city issues for many years.
 She’s interviewed thousands of people during her career.
 During her seven years as weekend anchor, she was called to be the newsroom leader in putting together top-rated newscasts.

 Kim has a Bachelor of Journalism from the University of Texas at Austin, with honors.
 She has also taught broadcast journalism classes at her alma mater.

 Kim has worked with tech companies, non-profits, doctors, company owners, authors and others to train them for virtual presentations, videos, public speaking and television and print interviews, locally and nationally.

 Kim serves on the board of Women Communicators of Austin and was a longtime Community Advisor for the Assistance League of Austin.
 She's currently on the Advisory Board of the Communication Department at Concordia University and is an active member of her church.
-She also still appears on camera regularly, including an interview segment she hosts, “FYI Austin” on KVUE.
-She also does on camera and voiceover work for corporate clients.
+She also still appears on camera and does voiceover work for commercials and corporate clients.